Grounds, RF & DC

 Your Average Vehicle

 First of all, there isn't an average vehicle.
 In fact, between two, otherwise identical vehicles, there can be a great difference in the amount, type, and severity of RFI.
 For example, the egressed ignition RFI of one may be S9, an the other an S2.
 Even minor annoyances like fuel pump and AC fan hash vary greatly from model to model.
+They are, after all, screwed together!
 The same can be said of ingress, especially to sound systems.
-Some of the more common noises are described in the Noise ID article.

 Secondly, the suggestion that one specific model or brand is superior to another doesn't take the aforementioned facts into account.
 This begs the question, is one generally better than another?
 Well, maybe, but we have to be more specific.
 In this case we're speaking about ground planes, and to a lessor degree, RFI issues.
 With that in mind, we can make a few general statements.

 As a rule, unibody vehicles exhibit less problems, both with ingress and egressed RFI.
 This is due mainly to the all-welded body construction.
-However, most still have sound insulated undercarriages for the suspension, engines, transaxles, exhaust systems, etc., and these need to be bonded to maximize RF continuity, and egresses RFI.
+However, most still have sound insulated undercarriages for the suspension, engines, trans-axles, exhaust systems, etc., and these need to be bonded to maximize RF continuity.

 ☜Return☜